What is a flight option aeronautical science degree?

 Florida Tech's aeronautical science degree prepares students for technical jobs in the aviation industry.
-We've been consistently recognized for offering one of the best university-based aviation programs in the country.
+Our College of Aeronautics has been consistently recognized for offering one of the best university-based aviation programs in the country.

 In addition, you have two other degree options:

-Students at Florida Tech complete advanced course work in aviation security and advanced aircraft systems, and meet recruiters from major airlines at university career fairs.
-Students can gain experience in internships and are encouraged to participate in those opportunities.
+Seniors complete advanced aviation security and advanced course work in aviation security and advanced aircraft systems, and meet recruiters from major airlines at university career fairs.
+Students also gain valuable experience through internships and are encouraged to participate in those opportunities.
 Aeronautical science degree students have access to first-rate computer labs and the Basic Aviation Training Device (BATD) for hands-on learning.

-Other aeronautical science university programs can't compete.
-Florida Tech's aeronautics program is currently the only one in the U.S. that offers a turbojet type rating as an option in its regular curriculum and an FAA-approved Air Traffic Control program in conjunction with any of our bachelor of science degrees.
+Florida Tech's aeronautics program is currently one of few in the US that offers an FAA-approved Air Traffic Control program, in conjunction with some of our bachelor of science degrees.
 Additionally, graduates of the Air Traffic Collegiate Training Initiative program may be eligible to bypass the Air Traffic Basics Course, which is usually covered during the first five weeks of qualification training at the FAA Academy in Oklahoma City.

 Other aeronautical science university benefits include:

 - Flight students fly within their first week of study

 - Aviation master's and accelerated MBA programs available to graduates

 - ExpressJet Pathway Program leads to a job with ExpressJet and Delta Airlines